No Solar Panels? You Can Still Install Home Battery Storage in Scotland

 The Quick Version

-- Capacity: 9.5kWh usable at 100% DoD — enough to cover a full evening peak for most 3–4 bedroom homes
+This is the bigger, more popular option.
+This battery can be enough to cover a full evening peak for most 3–4 bedroom homes.

 Why AC-Coupled?

-- Consumer unit age and type — if you still have a BS 3036 rewirable fuse board or a board without RCD protection, it doesn't meet current BS 7671 requirements.
-We'll recommend a full consumer unit upgrade before the battery goes in.
-This is a safety requirement, not an upsell
+The age and type of fuse board matters.
+Older fuse boards can be problematic.
+For example, if you still have a BS 3036 rewirable fuse board, or a board without RCD protection, it may not meet current BS 7671 requirements.
+In that case, we’d recommend a full consumer unit upgrade before the battery goes in.
+This is more about safety and compliance rather than an upsell.

-- Meter tail capacity — the battery inverter connects after the meter but before the consumer unit, via a Henley block or similar junction.
-We need to confirm the meter tails (the thick cables from your electricity meter to your consumer unit) are rated for the additional load.
-Many modern homes have 25mm² meter tails suitable for a 100A supply, but this is checked on survey
+Meter tail capacity.
+The battery inverter connects after the meter but before the consumer unit, via a Henley block or similar junction.
+We need to confirm the meter tails, which are the thick cables near the electricity meter.
+It’s important that the installer checks whether these are suitable for the extra load and setup of the new battery.
+Many modern homes have 25mm² meter tails suitable for a 100A supply, but this is still checked on survey.

-- Earthing arrangement — we confirm your earthing (TN-C-S, TN-S, or TT) and ensure the battery inverter's earth bond is correct.
-This work has to comply with BS 7671 and the relevant safety provisions in Building (Scotland) Regulations Sections 4.5 and 4.6
+Earthing.
+We as installers will confirm your earthing arrangement.
+Common types are TN-C-S, TN-S, and TT.
+The battery inverter needs to be bonded and connected correctly, and must comply with BS 7671 electrical regulations and the relevant safety provisions in Building (Scotland) Regulations Sections 4.5 and 4.6.

 If Your Board Needs Replacing